 Digital transformation enables payers to fundamentally enhance their value to the partners and more importantly the patients they serve within their ecosystem.
 This year’s NCQA Digital Quality Summit brought payers one step closer to that transformation.

-Apervita is hosting a webinar about the payer digital transformation journey on Wednesday, July 31.
-Click here to register and learn how to leverage digital HEDIS, process automation and CQL to advance digital quality programs.
+Apervita hosted a webinar about the payer digital transformation journey on Wednesday, July 31.
+Learn how to leverage digital HEDIS, process automation and CQL to advance digital quality program, as well as access all of the videos in our CQL Learning Series, here.